What are SKUs used for?

 1. Inventory management

-SKUs help you categorize, organize, and track your inventory levels, regardless of if you’re doing your inventory management in Excel or with automated MRP software.
+SKUs help you categorize, organize, and track your inventory levels, regardless of whether you manage your inventory in Excel or with manufacturing ERP software.

 Without SKUs, all of your inventory management efforts will be guesswork.

 Once you have your SKUs set up in your business, you can determine the best levels of stock to keep for all your items from gathering information such as sales history, which will save you time and money down the line.

 Using and defining SKUs will help your e-commerce store page make better suggestions for customers when they’re shopping because it’ll be able to determine the similarity between products.